-- Invite a special guest from one of the Eastern Rites of the Catholic Church to share information with your group. - In particular, have the person share about the liturgical and prayer tradition of his or her Church. - ▶ Have the group discuss the similarities and differences with the Roman rite.
+- Invite a special guest from one of the Eastern Rites of the Catholic Church to share information with your class. - In particular, have the person share about the liturgical and prayer tradition of his or her Church. - Have the class discuss the similarities and differences with the Roman rite.